 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 The Big Idea Key Curriculum links What makes me, me?
 Belonging Family Rules and routines Seasonal changes - Autumn Local Area How do we celebrate?
-Celebrations past and present Family and cultures Who care help us?
-Community Self- care Oral health Safety Seasonal changes (Winter) Wa s it a happily ever after?
-Seasonal changes (Spring) Friendship What is lurking at the bottom of the garden?
+Celebrations past and present Family and cultures Who can help us?
+Community Self- care Oral health Safety Seasonal changes (Winter) Was it a happily ever after?
+Seasonal changes (Spring) Friendship From tiny seeds to big adventures!
 Habitats Life cycles Growth and change Local environment Planting Where can we travel?
-Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Mathematics at Whitkirk At Whitkirk, our long -term plan has b number composition, comparing amou Each week the children study a 'numbe number 0-10 - initially and then movin nts, and addition and subtractio er of the week'.
-This supports th n throughout the year.
-We also p e development of mathematical p place a large emphasis on the de patterns and ensures that childre velopment of shape, space, and measure throughout each term.
+Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Mathematics at Whitkirk At Whitkirk, our long -term plan has be number composition, comparing amour Each week the children study a 'numbe number 0-10 - initially and then movin its, and addition and subtraction r of the week'.
+This supports the n throughout the year.
+We also p e development of mathematical p lace a large emphasis on the de atterns and ensures that childrer velopment of shape, space, and measure throughout each term.
 Shape space and measure Children study a block of Shape, Space association.
-Learning a triangle for exc current learning and challenge.
-Practiti ample alongside the number 3 st udy.
-Children also learn propositi ions, pattern, language related t o time, money and measures.
-Th onment.
-Children learn through ne areas of provision reflect the End of Year ELG: Number Have a deep understanding of number to 10, including the composition of each number.
-Subitise (recognise quantities without counting) up to 5.
-Automatically recall (without reference to rhymes, counting or other aids) number bonds up to 5 (including subtraction facts) and some number bonds to 10, including double facts. •Compare quantities up to 1 greater than, less than or th Numerical Patterns recognising the pattern of the co 0 in different contexts, recognisi e same as the other Quantity'. rns within numbers up to 10, income be distributed equally ng when one quantity is
+Learning a triangle for exa current learning and challenge.
+Practiti mple alongside the number 3 st udy.
+Children also learn propositi ons, pattern, language related to o time, money and measures.
+Th End of Year ELG: •Have a deep understanding of number •Subitise (recognise quantities without of •Automatically recall (without reference (including subtraction facts) and some counting) up to 5. to rhymes, counting or other a ids) number bonds up to 5 Numerical Patterns •Verbally count beyond 20, recognising the pattern of the counting system. •Compare quantities up to 10 in different contexts, recognising when one quantity is greater than, less than or the same as the other Quantity'. •Explore and represent patterns within numbers up to 10, including evens and odds, do facts and how quantities can be distributed equally